JaneaSystems/nodejs-mobile-samples/cordova-angularjs/README.md

 - Select a target device for the project
 - Run the project
 - The app itself will show the sequence of events; these events are also output to the console

+If you want to clean out the cordova app and start over, use `gulp clean:cordova`.
+Then start over with the instructions in this section.